myntra/roulette/Readme.md

 </p>

 ---
-### Features
+### Features:

 - Powerful `text/template` control structures.
-- Can update a `struct` value based on rules defined in an xml.
+- Builtin functions.
-- Supports custom trigger functions.
+- Supports injecting custom functions.
-- Supports multiple(basic and custom) types as rule trigger results.
-- Can namespace a set of rules for a go custom `type`.
+- Can namespace a set of rules for custom `types`.

-This pacakge is useful for firing business rules dynamically.
-It uses the powerful control structures in `text/template` to output data or actions.
-With some reflect magic, it's also able to output updated(based on the rules) concrete types as shown in the example below.
+This pacakge is used for firing business actions based on a textual decision tree.
+It uses the powerful control structures in `text/template` and `encoding/xml` to build the tree from an rules xml file.

 ### go get
 ```